0xra/MagiskFridaEnv/README.md

 adb shell su -c "mfe --help"
 ```

-> Only been tested on `Nexus 5` with Android 6.0.1.
+> Only been tested on `Nexus 5` with Android 6.0.1 and `Nexus 5X` with Android 8.0.1.